 The compilation of an accurate traffic image in the VTS Centre, which supports the evaluation of situations more accurately and decisions to be made more readily, is substantially dependent on the manner in which the information is presented.

-IALA 1105 Edition 1.0, December 2013, Guideline Shore-Side Portrayal Ensuring Harmonisation With E-Navigation Related Information
+IALA Guideline G1105, Shore-Side Portrayal Ensuring Harmonization with e-Navigation Related Information Edition 1.0, December 2013

-This document provides guidance on how to achieve a 'harmonized presentation' of information ashore with the presentation on board in the e-Navigation context.
+This document provides guidance on how to achieve a “harmonized presentation” of information ashore with the presentation on board in the e-Navigation context.
 The goal of this document is to achieve improved common understanding of situations by shore side users and ship navigators by having similar portrayal of common information.
 This will support the goal of e-Navigation for enhancing navigation safety and efficiency.

 OPERATIONAL REQUIREMENTS